 Enrollment in vocational and postsecondary education dropped from 11% of WorkFirst adults in FY 2010 to just below 9% during the suspension of work requirements allowed in FY 2012.
 After suspensions ended, enrollment rose to 9% in FYs 2013 through 2017, dropping back to 8% in FYs 2018 and 2019.
-Some 4.3% of WorkFirst adults were enrolled in vocational or postsecondary components in November 2022, up from 4.0% enrolled in November 2021.
-The number of WorkFirst adults enrolled in vocational and postsecondary components in November 2022 was 45% higher than in November 2021 but remains 3% below November 2019, the last November before the pandemic.
-RA referrals to prepare for community college are increasing faster than college enrollments (see pages 39-40) but it takes time to translate those referrals into college enrollment.
+Some 4.3% of WorkFirst adults were enrolled in vocational or postsecondary components in February 2023.
+The same percentage was enrolled in February 2022.
+The number of WorkFirst adults enrolled in vocational and postsecondary components in February 2023 was 27% higher than in February 2022 and is 1% above that in February 2020, the last month before the pandemic.
+RA referrals to prepare for community college are also rising (see pages 39-40).
+They were 17% higher in February 2023 than in February 2022.